 Staff members in the Department are actively engaged in a number of research areas and candidates interested in the following broad areas are particularly encouraged to inquire further about the programme.

-1. Chinese Language, Literature and Culture
+1. Chinese Language and Literature

 - Chinese Classical Studies (jingxue)